As we pulled in at the gate of the airport in Antananarivo I had a sigh of relief that we completed our family trip in Madagascar without any mishap.

 Perhaps that could be the only solution!

 I don't know about you, I don't like either.
-We'd better set up a long spoons game somehow, where the greedy cannot eat and have to learn to share if s/he wants to survive.
+We'd better set up a long spoons game somehow, where the greedy cannot eat and have to learn to share if they want to survive.
 The continuation of our race might depend on that, because the way things are going, we will keep on plucking each other's eyes, or at least trying to.

 As Anand Giridharadas so aptly says in his book “Winners Take All: The Elite Charade of Changing the World":